banjobyster/openvolt-challenge/Readme.md

    The monthly energy consumed by the building is calculated by summing the energy consumption values obtained from half-hourly readings.
 Each half-hour reading represents the electricity consumed during a specific period.

-2. **Monthly CO2 Emissions (kgs):**

-   The monthly CO2 emissions associated with electricity generation are calculated based on the carbon intensity of electricity consumed.
-Carbon intensity represents the amount of CO2 emissions per unit of electricity generated.

-3. **Monthly % of Fuel Mix (wind/solar/nuclear/coal/etc):**

-   The monthly percentage of

-## Calculations

-This section provides details on the calculations used to determine the following metrics:

-1. **Monthly Energy Consumed (kWh):**

-   The monthly energy consumed by the building is calculated by summing the energy consumption values obtained from half-hourly readings.
-Each half-hour reading represents the electricity consumed during a specific period.

    - For each half-hour reading, the energy consumption is recorded in kilowatt-hours (kWh).
    - The monthly energy consumption is obtained by adding up all the half-hour consumption values for the respective month.